lasapp/lasapp/README.md

 options:
   -h, --help  show this help message and exit
   -a A        graph | hmc | constraint | guide-proposal | guide-svi
-  -v          if set source code of file will be printed
+  --v         if set, source code of file will be printed --view      Only applicable for -a graph.
+If set, model graph will be plotted and displayed.
+Otherwise, only saved to disk.
 ```

 You can use all static analyses: